5 minute credit control tasks: Searching for a quick win

 3. Review your invoice

 Take a look at your invoice template.
 Is it as clear as it could be?
 Do you prominently display your credit terms and expected payment dates?
 Is it too cluttered, potentially confusing matters?
-A lot of businesses underestimate how much their invoice template can affect payment times, but taking five minutes to review your own could help you get paid faster in the future.
+A lot of businesses underestimate how much their invoice template can affect payment times.
+By taking five minutes to review yours it could help you get paid faster in the future.

 4. Credit check existing customers

-More and more businesses are credit checking new customers before trading on credit terms – but many fail to keep an eye on their existing customers.
-This is a potential risk to your cash flow as circumstances change and your original credit check may no longer be accurate.
+More and more businesses are credit checking new customers before trading on credit terms.
+But, many fail to keep an eye on their existing customers.
+This is a potential risk to your cash flow as circumstances change and your original findings could be outdated.
 Finding a customer’s credit score quickly online can help to highlight which customers you need to trade more carefully with going forward.

 5. Explore credit circles

 Another way to check the creditworthiness of your customers is to join a credit circle where you can share and access important creditor trends with fellow companies.
-Take a few minutes to see if you can find a credit circle for your specific industry or trade and you might be surprised what you learn about prospective clients.
+Take a few minutes to see if you can find a credit circle for your specific industry or trade.
+You might be surprised what you learn about prospective clients.